Pelican Bay camping area

 Portable toilets

-Portable toilets are mandatory (on-the-spot fines apply) to camp at Dorrigo South and Pelican Bay camping area.
+Portable toilets are mandatory to camp at Dorrigo South and Pelican Bay camping areas (penalties apply).
 Even if you are only staying for one night you must bring a portable toilet.
-QPWS have implemented a waste management plan to protect the natural environment, your coastal camping experience and visitor health.

 - Portable toilets must have a sealed waste holding tank and must be transportable and suitable for emptying into a portable toilet waste facility.